From sauces and sides to main dishes, your family will flip for these easy Japanese recipes!

 Serve it with rice and broccoli.
 It reheats wonderfully and is a great recipe for meal prep.

 Make this Japanese cucumber salad as a side dish, or bring it to your next potluck.

 Although, you’ll want to keep some on the side because every last bit will be gone!

 Peel your cucumbers and thinly slice them before mixing them with your sauce.

 The sauce uses sugar, soy sauce, rice wine vinegar, and sesame oil.

 It’s tangy and salty, which works perfectly with the mild cucumber.
 Be careful — this salad is addicting!

 23. Kani Salad

-This low-carb and paleo version of kani salad is just as tasty as the one you’ll find in Japanese restaurants.
+It’s a low-carb and paleo version of kani salad.
+And it’s just as tasty as the one you’ll find in Japanese restaurants.